CERTIFIED INTERNSHIP PROGRAM (CIP)

 - Participate in Career Development Workshops on skillfully crafting your résumé, interviewing, portfolios, and managing your internship.

-- Receive one-on-one career support throughout your internship with a Career Center CIP Coordinator/Career Development Counselor.
+- Receive one-on-one career coaching throughout your internship with a Career Center CIP Coordinator/Career Development Counselor.

 Complete each of the following items to ensure completion of Certification Program.

 - Pre-reflection Activity – designed to determine what you will want to get out of your internship experience

 - Internship Learning Contract to be completed by student and employer, including setting learning objectives and expectations with your internship site supervisor

 - Reflection Journals describing your progress, challenges, successes, and overall experience of the internship, to be reviewed by the Career Center CIP Coordinator

 - InterviewStream Video Journal Reflection to help you articulate your learning and overall experiences.

 - Thank-you Letter to employer expressing gratitude for the opportunity.